 Intelligent scheduling

 SRS is actually cleverer still though.
 It doesn’t just keep track of what you forget and what you remember.
 It also predicts when you’re most likely to forget things, based on a mathematical formula plus information it gathers as you study.
-It can then intelligently schedule items to be reviewed at the most efficient time possible: just before you forget them.
+It can then try to intelligently schedule items to be reviewed at the most efficient time possible: just before you forget them.

 So each time you use the SRS system, it shows you what you really should be studying at that moment.
 This frees you up to focus entirely on studying.
 The system handles all of the scheduling and arranging for you.